 What is the benefit to landlords?

-- Timely, guaranteed rent payments.
-In 2019, the average per-unit rent assistance payment to partner landlords was $865/month ($10,377 per year).
+• Timely, guaranteed rent payments.
+In 2025, the average per-unit rent assistance payment to partner landlords in Washington County was $1,051/month.

-- Responsible tenants.
-Rental assistance is scarce and few eligible people succeed in securing a spot on a waiting list.
+• Responsible tenants.
+Rental assistance is scarce, and few eligible people succeed in securing a spot on a waiting list.
 After waiting years for assistance, voucher-holders are motivated to care for their apartment and follow lease terms, or they risk losing their assistance and their home.

-- A problem solving partner.
+• A problem-solving partner.
 Our staff is trained to support tenants when requested and to remind tenants of their lease obligations, so their problems don’t become your problems.
 Staff can also help you work through issues or refer you to landlord/tenant mediation.

-- Satisfaction from helping others.
+• Satisfaction from helping others.

 Why is it important to become a landlord partner?